 11 Listen to feedback

-This one should be a given, but a surprising number of theme developers simply forgets it or ignores it.
+This one should be a given, but a surprising number of theme developers simply forget it or ignores it.
 The most valuable user feedback comes from negative comments.
 Sure, those can be tough to read, especially when they come in the form of long, impassioned rants.
-But negative reviews actually point out to your product’s weak spots, oversights, things that could use improvement, as well as things that simply don’t work at all.
-Use feedback to learn which features your users need, which parts of your interface are a bit confusing and how to make your theme even better.
+But negative reviews actually point out your product’s weak spots, oversights, things that could use improvement, as well as things that simply don’t work at all.
+Use feedback to learn which features your users need, which parts of your interface are a bit confusing, and how to make your theme even better.

 12 Always keep testing